Notice of Pre-AIA or AIA Status

 wherein the decision tree includes a plurality of branches with intermediate nodes providing decision results based on the at least one deprecated variable recites mere additional details on the decision tree, without changing that providing the dataset to a decision tree, as recited in claim 1, is well-understood, routine, and convention extra-solution activity.

-the method further comprising: pruning each of the branches in the decision tree, wherein the decision trees are pruned after the intermediate nodes providing decision results based on the at least one deprecated variable recites an evaluation of the decision tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.
+the method further comprising: pruning the plurality of branches in the decision tree, wherein the decision trees are pruned after the intermediate nodes providing decision results based on the at least one deprecated variable recites an evaluation of the decision tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.

 and wherein the intermediate nodes are replaced with output nodes that provide decision results based on majorities of decision results made at the intermediate nodes before the pruning recites a judgement on how to prune the decision tree, which is a mental process, which is an abstract idea, regardless of if it’s performed on a generic computer.